Manuel-Steinberg/Audit/Design.md

 - [ ] popup elements should be ordered by plausability of clicking
 - [ ] use microinteractions wisely
 - [ ] good CSS doesn´t need _!important_ declaration
+- [ ] let user customaize the page in a certain way, e.g. background-color